 OOPS… I DID IT AGAIN (I FELL ASLEEP BY THE POOL)

 Like, this never happened to you?!
-Some sunscreens might mess up with your endocrine system and pollute the ocean… so I personally have started to use avocado oil (Persea gratissima) to protect my skin from UV light, but careful here!
-Although natural quality vegetable oils contain a natural filter, it doesn’t mean you can stay hours under the midday sun and don’t expect to feel it!
+Some sunscreens might mess up with your endocrine system and pollute the ocean… so I am trying out several brands said to be safe for us and the planet to protect my skin from UV light, but careful here!
+Even with a good filter, it doesn’t mean you can stay hours under the midday sun and don’t expect to feel it!

 So, whatever your sun protection, you also want to be ready in case … you fall asleep by the pool and turn red.